Morris Gelsthorpe: Ordained ministry

 After returning from the war, he returned to Durham University to study theology and was awarded a Licentiate of Theology (LTh).
-He was made a deacon in the Church of England in 1919, and was ordained as a priest in by the new Bishop of Durham, Hensley Henson, in 1920.
+He was made a deacon in the Church of England in 1919, and was ordained by the new Bishop of Durham, Hensley Henson, in 1920.

 Gelsthorpe began his ecclesiastical career with a curacy at St Gabriel’s, Sunderland.
 In 1923 he became a CMS Missionary and moved to Awka in Colonial Nigeria.
 A popular minister in Sunderland, before his departure he received the gift of a watch from the committee of Sunderland Rugby Club.

 He was Principal of the Staff Training College for African Agents in Awka from 1926 to 1933; Assistant Bishop to the Bishop on the Niger from 1933 to 1938, and Assistant Bishop to the Bishop of Egypt from 1938 to 1945.
-He was Bishop in the Sudan from 1945 to 1952; Rector of Bingham, Nottinghamshire from November 1952 to 1963, and an Assistant Bishop of Southwell from November 1952 'til death.
+He was Bishop in the Sudan from 1945 to 1952; Rector of Bingham, Nottinghamshire from November 1952 to 1963, and an Assistant Bishop of Southwell from November 1952.

 Personal

-Gelsthorpe claimed to have a 'special interest' in all athletics.
-He was particularly active in rugby and competed for Blackheath Rugby Club as a youth, later on representing Durham County during his university studies.
+Gelsthorpe claimed to have a "special interest" in all athletics.
+He was particularly active in rugby and competed for Blackheath Rugby Club as a youth, later representing Durham County during his university studies.

 In 1949 he married Dr Elfrida Whidborne of the Church Missionary Society Hospital in Omdurman.